codemonk22/myCoffeeDApp/README.md

 This project shows how possible it is to make the supply chain management of any business possible by identifying all the assets and actors and they interact with each other transparently on the blockchain until the product of that business finally reaches it's final consumer.

-#### Note : No IPFS is used, Since this project has various large size images files.

 ## Ooty Coffee Bean Supply Chain - Business Process
 ```
                                     UML Coffeed Bean Supply Chain - Activity Diagrams